 qualifications.
 Consistent with all applicable federal and state laws and MSOE policies, this Organization and its

 subordinate bodies and officers shall not discriminate for or against anyone on the basis of race, gender, religion,

 Section 2: Responsibilities of Members

-- Members should attend all monthly meetings held by the Organization.
+- Members should attend all regular meetings held by the Organization.

 - Members should attend events sponsored / held by the Organization.

 - Members should offer suggestions for and help plan activities run by the Organization.